 A home care provider may stop providing services if you do not meet your responsibilities within your control.
 This includes not paying your income-tested care fee.

 Your home care provider will already have some information about your care needs which were recorded at your Aged Care Assessment Team (ACAT) assessment.

 A care plan forms part of your Home Care Agreement.
 Your service provider must work with you to identify your goals and design a care plan to help you reach those goals.

 Your care plan cannot change without your agreement.
 Your service provider must give you a copy of any agreed changes to the care plan for your records.

-The care plan must be reviewed at least once every 12 months to make sure the care and services you receive through your home care package still meet your needs.
+- at least once every 12 months to make sure the care and services you receive through your home care package still meet your needs.
 You can ask for a review of your care plan at any time if your care needs change.

 Personal goals and identified care needs

 Personal goals are an important part of your care plan.
 Goals such as maintaining a healthy lifestyle or achieving independence in mobility, can guide your choice of care and services.